Dick Cheney Fast Facts

 Other Facts:

-When Cheney was 13, his family moved to Casper, Wyoming, where his father worked for the U.S. Soil Conservation Service.
+When Cheney was 13, his family moved to Casper, Wyoming, where his father worked for the US Soil Conservation Service.

-When Cheney was 13, his family moved to Casper, Wyoming, where his father worked for the U.S. Soil Conservation Service.
+When Cheney was 13, his family moved to Casper, Wyoming, where his father worked for the US Soil Conservation Service.

 Cheney was co-captain of Natrona High School football team and senior class president.
 Lynne Vincent, his future wife, was the homecoming queen.

-His younger daughter, Mary Cheney, is openly gay.
-Dick Cheney has said in the past that he supports same-sex marriage, but regulations should be handled at the state level.
+His younger daughter, Mary, is openly gay.
+Cheney has said in the past that he supports same-sex marriage, but regulations should be handled at the state level.

 Timeline: